avahmetozdemir/pokemon-react-dev/README.md

 React application built with React consuming the public PokéApi.

-Created with CRA with https://pokeapi.co/docs/v2 as the API.
+Created with React with https://pokeapi.co/docs/v2 as the API.
 It also uses https://mui.com/ as front-end framework for React components.

 Website link: [Pokemon-React-App](https://pokemon-react-dev.netlify.app/)